Indonesian Air Force: Service branches

-Air Force Women (Wanita Angkatan Udara) (Wara) - Wara is not a separate corps, its membership is integrated into the corps/branches that apply in the Air Force environment, the same as other male military members.
-All personnel wear crusher caps save Kopasgat who wear orange berets and military policewomen who wear as specified above.
+Air Force Women (Wanita Angkatan Udara) (W) - Wara is not a separate corps, its membership is integrated into the corps/branches that apply in the Air Force environment, the same as other male military members.
+All personnel wear crusher caps save Korpasgat who wear orange berets and military policewomen who wear as specified above.

 Air Force bases and squadrons

 Indonesian Air Force air force bases consist of three types (A/B/C) and placed under National Air Operations Command as follows: